lightly-ai/lightly/CONTRIBUTING.md

    the pull request.

 9. We have a extensive Continuous Integration system that runs tests on all Pull Requests.
-This is to make sure that the changes introduced by the commits doesn’t introduce errors.
-When all CI tests in a workflow pass, it implies that the changes introduced by a commit does not introduce any errors.
+This is to make sure that the changes introduced by the commits don’t introduce errors.
+When all CI tests in a workflow pass, it implies that the changes introduced by a commit do not introduce any errors.
-   We have workflows that check unit tests, dependencies and formatting.
+   We have workflows that check unit tests, dependencies, and formatting.

 ### Style guide